-For Digital Notes, raisin_things is expanding its online existence by infiltrating more spaces.
-Elements from the project are being dropped into places without context, creating encounters that are designed to catch viewers off guard, disrupt your newsfeed, and bridge the gap between physical and digital passers-by.
+For Digital Notes, raisin_things expanded its online existence by infiltrating more spaces.
+Elements from the project were dropped into places without context, creating encounters that were designed to catch viewers off guard, disrupt newsfeeds, and to bridge the gap between physical and digital passers-by.

 Get a sense of the live programme, and see some raisin sightings by checking out our highlights on Instagram.